 Switching to another operating frequency by the mobile WSO may conflict with the other co-located WSOs in the neighborhood of the mobile WSO in its next location.
 In another scenario, the mobile WSO may not change its operating frequency for its next location.
 Howvever, the same channel or frequency band may be allocated to another WSO in the interfrenece range of mobile WSO in its next location(s) beforehand.
 In these cases, the CM needs to reconfigure the resources for these WSOs in order to avoid interference between and among these networks.
 These reconfigurations not only incur the signaling overhead to notify the new resources but more importantly impose spectrum handoff for these fixed WSOs.

-The mobility information enables coexistence decisions that not only avoid the spectrum handoff for the mobile WSOs but also reduce reconfiguration of resources (and hence overhead) for the colocated fixed WSOs.
+The mobility information enables coexistence decisions that not only avoid frequent the spectrum handoff for the mobile WSOs but also reduce reconfiguration of resources (and hence overhead) for the colocated fixed WSOs.
 Consequently, the coexistence management system can achieve more seamless connectivity and better user experience.

 Mobility Information Parameters